SharmilaNagarajan1/Terraform-myDemos/Infrastructure-Template/README.md

 •	Subnets are defined with specific address ranges for clean segregation.
 •	Backend VMs are secured and accessible only via load balancer.
 ________________________________________
-Secrets and Variables
-•	Use Terraform Cloud, terraform.tfvars, or Azure Key Vault for secure management.